westurner/lunar-test/README.md

 </div>
 <img src="repo/example6.gif" alt="Demo gif" width="256"/>

-> **NOTE:** Librebox **IS NOT AFFILIATED** WITH Roblox or Roblox Corporation.

 ### What is Librebox?
 Librebox is an open-source game engine that runs Luau.
-It aims to replicate the Roblox Public API, allowing Roblox code to run on the Librebox engine.
+It provides an API and development model inspired by popular sandbox engines, allowing existing Luau code to run with minimal changes.

 ### Why Librebox?
-Librebox gives developers agency over their games -- from the code to the engine.
-Create your own immersive games with a familiar interface (and fully own your platform).
+Librebox gives developers full agency over their games - from the code to the engine.
+Build immersive experiences with a familiar interface while maintaining complete ownership of your platform.

 ### Example